-In addition, each of our non-employee directors will receive an initial option grant to purchase 200,000 shares of our common stock upon their election or appointment to our board of directors.
 For any director elected prior to the completion of this offering, 25% of the shares underlying this option will vest on the first anniversary of the completion of the offering, with the remaining shares vesting in 36 equal monthly installments thereafter.
-For any director elected after the completion of this offering, 25% of the shares underlying this option will vest on the first anniversary of our first annual stockholders' meeting held after the completion of the offering, with the remaining shares vesting in 36 equal monthly installments thereafter.
+For any director elected after the completion of this offering, 25% of the shares underlying this option will vest on the first anniversary of the grant date, with the remaining shares vesting in 36 equal monthly installments thereafter.
 All vesting of equity awards under our non-employee director compensation policy is subject to the director's continuous service as of each applicable vesting date.